What Is Belinda Carlisle's Net Worth?

 Early Life and Career Beginnings

-Belinda Carlisle was born in 1958 in Los Angeles, California to Joanne, a homemaker, and Harold, a gas station worker.
-She has three brothers and three sisters, all younger than her.
+Belinda Carlisle was born on August 17, 1958, in Los Angeles, California.
+She is the daughter of Joanne, a homemaker, and Harold, a gas station worker.
+Belinda has three brothers and three sisters, all younger than her.
 At the age of five, Carlisle's father left the family, leaving her to spend most of her childhood in poverty.
-Later, her mother got remarried to Walt Kurczeski, an alcoholic with whom Carlisle had a turbulent relationship.
-The family moved often throughout her early life, before settling in Burbank.
-When she was ten, Carlisle started expressing her interest in music.
+Later, her mother married Walt Kurczeski, an alcoholic with whom Belinda had a turbulent relationship.
+The family moved often throughout her early life before settling in Burbank.
+When she was ten, Carlisle started expressing an interest in music.
 Following a move to Thousand Oaks as a teenager, she went to Colina Junior High School; subsequently, she went to Newbury Park High School, where she was a cheerleader.
-After her graduation, Carlisle worked at a fabric store, and then as a photocopier for Hilton Hotels.
-She took night classes at a beauty college, but dropped out during her first year.
+After her graduation, Belinda worked at a fabric store and then as a photocopier for Hilton Hotels.
+She took night classes at a beauty college but dropped out during her first year.

 The Go-Go's